jopemachine-arvis/arvis/documents/plugin-intro.md

 * Because `plugin` is loaded in advance, `plugin` is much faster than `workflow` using process-communication.

-* You can use async await statement in `plugin`, but do not recommend to put heavy asynchronous operation in the `plugin`.

-* If async plugin continues work after some specified time (currently, it is set on `100ms`), the plugin async will be forcibly shut down to avoid slowing down arvis performance.

 * If you should put heavy async operation, consider replacing it with `workflow`

+## Async plugin

+* You can use async await statement in `plugin`, but do not recommend to put heavy asynchronous operation in the `plugin` if possible.

+## Defered async plugin

+* If async plugin continues work after `specified time`, the async plugins will be `defered`.

+* If there are some plugins that does not return after a certain amount of time, Arvis shows only the items returned by then, And when all the defered plugin ends work, The rest of the items will be shown below.

+Note: The results of Deferred plugins are shown below normal items regardless of sorting.
+(Otherwise, it can cause confusion for users.)

 ## Action